Make a complaint: Scotland

 When you contact us, please tell us:

-We are committed to equality and accessibility and are happy to assist you if you need help in submitting a complaint.
-You can also ask a friend or relative to help you.
-We accept complaints from advocates once we have confirmed that they have been authorised to act on your behalf.
+We are committed to equality and accessibility and are happy to assist you in submitting a complaint.
+You can nominate a Places for People Scotland Colleague to make a complaint on your behalf or represent you during the complaints process.

 We can provide you with details of advocacy services.
 We can also make any reasonable adjustments you may need, for example, by communicating with you in a certain way.